nightscout/user_guide/de/nightscout/azure_plugins.md

 **cage** (en: Cannula Age, de: Katheter - Alter) Dieses Plugin zeigt die Tragedauer des Pumpenkatheters an.

+    CAGE_ENABLE_ALERTS (false) - Set to true to enable notifications to remind you of upcoming cannula change.
+    CAGE_INFO (44) - If time since last Site Change matches CAGE_INFO, user will be warned of upcoming cannula change CAGE_WARN (48) - If time since last Site Change matches CAGE_WARN, user will be alarmed to to change the cannula CAGE_URGENT (72) - If time since last Site Change matches CAGE_URGENT, user will be issued a persistent warning of overdue change.
+    CAGE_DISPLAY (hours) - Possible values are 'hours' or 'days'.
+If 'days' is selected and age of canula is greater than 24h number is displayed in days and hours

 **sage** (en: Sensor Age, de: Sensor - Alter) Dieses Plugin zeigt die Dauer seit dem Sart des CGM - Sensors an.